JanHerca/urantiapedia/output/wikijs/en/article/Georges_Michelson_Dupont/Notre_Aventure_2.md

 **DISCUSSION:**

 - Functional actualization of the nondeified domain.
 I am a little embarrassed because the translation of “nondeity” by nondeified does not satisfy me.
 It has always been translated by non-deity.
 The first paragraph should be: “This grouping makes eternal the functional realization of the infinity of all that can be actualized in the domain of the reality of non-deity.”
 - Domain of non-deity.
 It is clear that this domain is that of the First Source-Center as the source of all energy and of the island of Paradise, the archetype of energies.
 “1.
-Non-deified reality extends from the energy domains of the non-personal to the reality domains of the non-personalizable values of universal existence and even into the presence of the Unqualified Absolute.” ([UB 0:4.2](/en/The_Urantia_Book/0#p4_2))
+Non-deified reality extends from the energy domains of the non-personal to the reality domains of the non-personalizable values of universal existence and even into the presence of the Unqualified Absolute.” (<a id="a377_386"></a>[UB 0:4.2](/en/The_Urantia_Book/0#p4_2))

 ## The Sixth Triunity